PDielec.UnitCell¶

 A dictionary of covalent radii for the atoms, key is the element name.
 If not given then the package radii are used from PDielec.Constants

-The formula used to calculate the largest distance apart atoms i and j can be for a bond is: scale * (radi + radj) + tolerance
+The formula used to calculate the largest distance apart atoms i and j can be for a bond is: scale * (radi + radj) + tolerance The routine modifies its current instance The ordering of the atoms is maintained

-- convert_abc_to_unitcell(a, b, c, alpha_degs, beta_degs, gamma_degs)[source]#
+- convert_abc_to_unitcell(a, b, c, alpha, beta, gamma)[source]¶

-Convert a, b, c, alpha, beta, gamma to a unit cell
+Convert a, b, c, alpha, beta, gamma to a unit cell.

 - atype